Menu

 Register

-Join us on 11 March 2026, 5:30 pm (AEDT) for a 90 min, live workshop hosted by the Australian Educational and Developmental Psychology Association.
-While the session will be recorded, participants are strongly encouraged to attend live.
+Join us on 28 April 2026, 5 pm (AEDT) for a 90 min, live workshop hosted by the Australian Educational and Developmental Psychology Association.
+Please note that the session will NOT be recorded and participants are strongly encouraged to attend live.

 About the presenter